This section reviews several different factors in selecting and managing your distribution and sales in Mexico.

-The Government of Mexico and some state governments are trying to promote other border crossings to decrease the concentration in Laredo and to offer options for expanding bilateral commercial traffic, such as Colombia, Nuevo Leon.
-At the federal level, the U.S. and Mexican Governments meet regularly in various working groups focused on the border to advance joint efforts increasing the capacity, efficiency, and speed of border crossings for people and goods.
+The Government of Mexico and some state governments are trying to promote other border crossings to decrease the concentration in Laredo and to offer options for expanding bilateral commercial traffic, such as Colombia, Nuevo León.
+At the federal level, the U.S. and Mexican Governments meet regularly in various working groups focused on the border to advance joint efforts to increase the capacity, efficiency, and speed of border crossings for people and goods.
 One result was the establishment of the Unified Customs Processing (UCP) program.
 The UCP brings together Mexican Customs (Aduanas) and U.S. Customs & Border Protection agents at the same location to jointly clear cargo.
 This has the potential to dramatically speed cargo inspections and increase border security.
-Despite this progress, as of June 2019, shippers have reported intermittent delays for truck and rail crossings as border personnel respond to a variety of priorities.
+Starting in 2021, Aduanas and CBP established a new Unified Customs Processing operation at the Reynosa-Pharr port of entry.
+Despite this progress, as of April 2021, shippers have reported intermittent delays for truck and rail crossings as border personnel respond to a variety of priorities.

 Using an Agent to Sell U.S. Products and Services